-New trekking poles usually come with protective tip covers.
+New trekking poles usually come with protective trekking pole tip covers.
 The covers are great for protecting your gear during travel and storage, but they’re meant to be removed for hiking, so they usually end up lost or misplaced.
-Buying replacement tips can be next to impossible, or expensive for what you get, so here’s a quick and easy hack for making your own.
+Buying replacement tips can be next to impossible, or expensive for what you get, so here’s a quick and easy hack for making your trekking pole tip covers.

 Less than $2.00